jiaying2508/variation_number/README.md

 # Variation Number
 Characteristic Attribute Organization System (CAOS) discovers rules associated with a given phylogenetic tree.
 A pure (Pu) rule or character attribute (CA) is a state that exists in all elements of a clade but not the alternate clade; a private (Pr) CA is present in some members of a clade but absent in the alternate clade.
 A variation number (VN) is defined as the number of occurrences of a position as a CA in all the tree clades.

+The method is described in Lai J, Sarkar IN.
+A Phylogenetic Approach to Analyze the Conservativeness of BRCA1 and BRCA2 Mutations.
+AMIA Annu Symp Proc.
+2021 Jan 25;2020:677-686.
+PMID: 33936442; PMCID: PMC8075528.

 ## Required external packages
 In order to run **vn.py**, please install **command line** version for:
 1. Clustal Omega: http://www.clustal.org/omega/